DeanoBurrito/northport/docs/kernel/HighLevelOverview.md

 In this stage, the kernel runs as a multi-threaded program.
 This allows things like device discovery to use time-outs and wait periods without hurting overall system boot times.
 The majority of code is run here.

 The initial tasks run here can be found in `kernel/InitTasks.cpp`, and will fork off into other tasks as time progress.

+After all kernel init tasks are done, the kernel runs the program located at `/initdisk/startup`.
+This can be thought of like the `init` program on linux.
+It's responsible for setting up userspace, starting the various rpc servers and ultimately providing the appropriate UI to start a user session.
+The `/initdisk/` directory is mounted from the kernel module by the name `northport-initdisk`, so this program must be prepared before the system is started.

 ### Post Init